 - Bibs and baby food

-- Pack ‘n Play (or call and ask if your hotel can provide a playpen upon arrival)
+- Pack ‘n Play (or call and ask if your hotel or vacation rental can provide a crib)

 - Baby’s passport, if traveling internationally